enagonius/Duimon-Mega-Bezel/README.md

 This project is an attempt to provide end users with high quality art to use in conjunction with the amazing **Mega Bezel Reflection Shader** created by **HyperspaceMadness**.

-My Feedback and announcement page is on Libretro:
+My feedback and announcement page is on Libretro:

 https://forums.libretro.com/t/duimon-hsm-reflection-shader-graphics-feedback-and-updates/28146